Most credit cards charge an annual fee and the fee will vary depending on the type of credit card you've got.

 - Ensure you have the latest version of the NAB app installed.

-- Log into the NAB app.
+- Log into the NAB app and head to Cards.

-- Tap on Cards and select your card.
+- Select your card.

 - Tap on Usage controls and select ATM cash advances.